niemopen/niem-naming-design-rules/ndr-feedback.md

 - [ ] Need to describe what these things are
 - [ ] Basic concepts should be described here, backed up with CMF / metamodel stuff.
   - Wouldn't the CMF spec be the source of the CMF class definitions.
 NDR describes what NIEM concepts are.
-- [ ] Drop shortened UML field names?
+- [x] Drop shortened UML field names?  **Done, only CMF names appear now**
   - Easier to deal with one set of names than two
   - Shortened names goes against NIEM naming principles
   - Shortened names can be unclear (`confTarg`, `docPath`)
 - [ ] Tables showing the mappings between CMF and XSD don't seem to be numbered or linked
-- [ ] Use real examples instead of things like ExampleProperty and ExType
+- [ ] Use real examples instead of things like ExampleProperty and ExType **Examples are now more real… but completely real examples often require a lot of stuff that obscures the point.
+For example, I'd love to use the real WeightMeasureType in figure 4-9, but then I'd have to explain the abstract elements and substitution.)**
-- [ ] Add XML and JSON instance examples to correspond with the CMF and XSD examples?
+- [ ] Add XML and JSON instance examples to correspond with the CMF and XSD examples? **Perhaps?
+I did for section 4.4, which is as far as I've gone.**

 ## 4.1 Model class

 - [ ] Expand definition
 - [ ] What is a partial NIEM model?
-- [ ] Good place to talk about subsets
+- [ ] Good place to talk about subsets  **That's in 6.1.3 at present**
 - [ ] Reference vs message model (generic and reusable vs smaller and specialized)
   - NIEM is a reference model.
   - Organizations can define their own reference model if they want to define common extensions across multiple messages